 - Who is required to take the Test of English as a Foreign Language (TOEFL)?

-Applicants who are not citizens or permanent residents of the United States, and are from a country where English is not the sole official language of instuction, and have not successfully completed a year of college/university level study in the United States or another country where English is the sole official language must submit a valid TOEFL score.
+Applicants who are not citizens or permanent residents of the United States, or of a country where English is not the sole official language of instruction, and who have not successfully completed at least one year of study at an accredited university in the United States must submit a valid TOEFL score.

 Countries where English is the sole official language include Australia, Bahamas, Barbados, Canada (except Quebec), England, Ghana, Ireland, Jamaica, Kenya, New Zealand, Nigeria, Scotland, St. Vincent and the Grenadines, Singapore, Trinidad, Tobago, Uganda, and Wales.

 Find a testing center and register for the TOEFL test.

 - What is the minimum TOEFL score needed to be admitted?

 The minimum TOEFL score is 100 on the Internet-Based Test (iBT) or 600 on the Paper-Based Test (PBT).